 7. Frank Ruggles knew something that Cummings wanted to stay secret.

-Ruggles, a West Point cadet home on leave with his family in the summer of 1929, went on several hikes with Lorca and Cummings around Lake Eden.
-Exactly what Ruggles knew is unknown, but the fact that it worried Cummings is apparent from his later behavior: whenever asked about Ruggles, Cummings invariably replied that he had been killed in World War II.
+Ruggles, a West Point cadet home on leave with his family in Eden Mills in the summer of 1929, went on several hikes with Lorca and Cummings around Lake Eden.
+(In his August 1929 journal, Cummings referred to Ruggles as “the Soldier” and praised his “good West Point stride.”
+He never used Ruggles’s actual name, but revealed his identity when asked by scholar Daniel Eisenberg decades later.3) Exactly what Ruggles knew is still a mystery, but the fact that it worried Cummings is apparent from his later behavior.
+Whenever anyone asked him about Ruggles, he invariably replied that Ruggles had been killed in World War II.
 This was patently untrue, but it successfully stopped researchers from making any further inquiries.
 In reality, Major General John Frank Ruggles (1908-1999) retired from the Army as a highly decorated commanding officer in 1966 and lived until the age of 91.

 This post marks the end of the introduction.
 Additional content may be added to the site when the manuscript is completed.

 1 Daniel Eisenberg, “Lorca and censorship: The gay artist made heterosexual,” Angélica [Lucena, Spain], 2 (1991), 121-45.
 For an online version of this article, click here.